 - Menaka Guruswamy

 In a country that still struggles to accept inter-caste and inter-religious wedding, despite it being legal, The Marriage Project will clearly be an uphill task.
-But, it is also an important one.
+But, it is also an important one, and it's heartening to see Guruswamy, and her legal team, take the first step in legalizing same-sex marriages in India.
 Because it's high time we stop policing love.